 Dr. Schoenfeld’s Facelift procedure will take between three and six hours to complete, under I.V. sedation or general anesthesia.
 An overnight hospital stay is not always necessary, but may be recommended to increase patient comfort, before beginning the healing process at home.

 The main pull on the facial tissues will be placed on the tissue layer beneath the skin called the SMAS (Subcutaneous Muscular Aponeurotic System).
 Placing the tension on this tissue layer avoids the “Facelift” appearance that people associate with a facelift, and provides long lasting, natural results.
 He will excise the unneeded tissues; lifting and tightening the remaining muscle, SMAS, and skin.

-The Weekend Facelift:
+The Mini Facelift:

 The SMAS – The Subcutaneous Muscular Aponuerotic Facial System (SMAS) is an area of facial muscle tissue.
 The SMAS is comprised of fibrous extensions connected to the upper two layers of the skin; all which move together as a single unit.
 As the facial tissues age, the SMAS will slowly glide downward, contributing to the sagging, drooping tissues.

-Taking from one to two hours, the Weekend Facelift is usually performed under local anesthesia and IV sedation.
+Taking from one to two hours, the Mini Facelift is usually performed under local anesthesia and IV sedation.
 Dr. Schoenfeld will begin by making a small incision along the front of the ear, hidden within natural facial contours.
 Through these areas, a small amount of skin can be raised to allow for access to deeper tissues.
 Excess skin will be excised after the SMAS is lifted and sutured into place.

-What Are the Risks of a Rhytidectomy?
+What Are the Risks of a Facelift?

 The Rhytidectomy is one of the most well known plastic surgery procedures; it has been performed for many decades.
 A refinement of techniques and advances in medicine make today’s Rhytidectomy safer and more effective than ever before.
 The modern Rhytidectomy can provide consistent, satisfying results.
 As it is an invasive procedure, a small chance for complications is always present.
 These can include excessive bleeding, scarring, infection, nerve damage, and facial asymmetry.